 We work with community partners to develop projects that address important social, health, and environmental needs, enabling our students to take a hands-on role in creating change.
-Our project partners include community leaders in rural villages, international organizations such as Save the Children, and local government agencies and NGOs.
+Our project partners include community leaders in rural villages, local organizations and government agencies.
 These projects are a part of the larger impact of our global operations.

 Each Rustic Pathways service program engages participants in hands-on projects designed to utilize the skills they have to contribute.
 Each program includes orientation and discussion on the rationale underlying each project as well as the larger cultural, social, and political environment.
 During the program Rustic Pathways leaders facilitate discussion and reflection to support learning.
 These programs demand engaged participants committed to making a positive contribution to the communities in which they work.
 After the program, participants can stay involved through the Rustic Pathways Foundation, which further supports projects in communities around the world.
 Our programs build confidence, leadership, and critical thinking skills that help to ensure that youth in the next generation are prepared to be active citizens.

 Rustic Pathways awards community service hours to participants based on the time they spend volunteering during their program.
 Participants are issued a Community Service Certificate to verify their work following their program.
 Click here for more information on how service hours are awarded.

 Rustic Pathways service projects focus on five dimensions that are essential to the well-being of the communities where we work: